 - SEVIS Identification Number as listed on the Form I-20.

 Applying for a nonimmigrant visa

 The Form I-20 lists your program start date, 30 days before which you are allowed to enter the United States.
 F-1 and M-1 student visas can be issued up to 120 days in advance of your course of study start date.
 Your type of student visa must match the type of Form I-20 you have (e.g., F-1 or M-1).
 You are expected to have the original Form I-20 at your visa interview.
 The consular officer may accept a copy of the Form I-20 in limited circumstances that warrant visa issuance prior to you receiving the original Form I-20.

 Entering the United States

-You are expected to have the original Form I-20 with ink signature on hand as you enter the country.
+You are expected to have the signed Form I-20 on hand as you enter the country.
 Do not pack it away in your suitcase.
 A U.S. Customs and Border Protection officer will instruct you to present your Form I-20 at the port of entry.
 You may arrive up to 30 days before the start date listed on your Form I-20; or

 Changing status to F or M while in the United States